CUDA and GPU Engineer Jobs (2026)

 CUDA Engineers are the performance backbone of modern AI, writing custom GPU kernels that make model training and inference faster and more efficient.
 As AI models grow larger, the ability to squeeze maximum performance from GPU hardware has become one of the most valuable and scarce skills in the industry.

-Last updated: May 13, 2026
+Last updated: June 27, 2026

 Latest CUDA Engineer Jobs